Need something to do this weekend? Hope so, since it’s Labor Day and all and you’ve got three straight days of work-free bliss at your disposal.

 Fetishball 2016 – Saturday, September 3 – Club Red

 Industrial music and the fetish lifestyle have gone hand-in-PVC-gloved-hand for what seems like ages.
 It isn’t shocking, considering the genre’s twisted aesthetic, intense nature, and dark deviance lends itself quite well to kinky pursuits, especially those of the BDSM variety.
 Truth be told, a majority of fetish events (both here in the Valley and elsewhere) have frequently featured industrial or one of its many subgenres.
-But according to Mark Peskin, a local DJ and co-founder of the Arizona Fetish Society, that doesn’t always have to be the case.
+But according to DJ Apollynon with the Arizona Fetish Society, that doesn’t always have to be the case.
 “Industrial has definitely been the go-to music of choice for many fetish events,” he says.
 “But I don't necessarily feel that it has to be the status quo.”
 Hence the reason why the society’s first-ever event, Fetishball 2016, will showcase a variety of electronic dance music styles in addition to different flavors of industrial.
 As such, the debaucherous and decadent bacchanal will include gigs by industrial metal bands 3Teeth and Amnestic, dubstep producers Sluggo and Nerd Rage (collectively known as Bass Cadets), and darkwave disco duo The Audio Virus.
 Tristan/Iseult of HÄXAN will also perform and DJ Sharktopus will spin industrial-pop mashups.
 BENJAMIN LEATHERMAN

 The Flamin’ Groovies – Sunday, September 4 – Rhythm Room